-We marked three trials as "awaiting classification" (Studies awaiting classification).
+We assessed four trials as awaiting classification (see Characteristics of studies awaiting classification).

-ISRCTN38965585 is a World Health Organization (WHO)-sponsored cluster-randomised trial including over 40,000 infants and assessing effects of newborn massage with cold pressed olive oil on newborn survival in rural India.
+ISRCTN38965585 is a World Health Organization (WHO)-sponsored cluster-randomised trial including over 40,000 infants and assessing the effects of newborn massage with cold-pressed olive oil on newborn survival in rural India.
 This study was registered initially in 2014 and is marked as "recruitment complete".
-This study could have contributed only to adverse events; no results are recorded at the clinical trial registry or in our search.
+This study could only have contributed information for adverse events; no results are recorded at the clinical trial registry or in our search.
 We received no response from study authors when we contacted them via the email addresses provided.
+For the update of this review, we again attempted to contact the team, with no response.

 JPRN-UMIN000026877 is a small trial of 50 infants evaluating the efficacy of a foam body cleanser and "lotion" on infant skin; it was sponsored by a Japanese cosmetics company and is marked as "complete" at the clinical trial register.
-We received no response from study authors when we contacted them via the email addresses provided.
+We received no response from study authors when we contacted them via the email addresses provided, and again for this update.

-NCT03640897 is a commercial trial of a wipe for infants.
-It does meet our criteria; however, it could contribute only to adverse events.
+NCT03640897 is a commercial trial of a wipe for infants (n = 133).
+It does meet our criteria for efficacy outcomes; however, it could potentially contribute information for adverse events.
 This study has been marked as "complete" at the trial register since March 2019.
 No data have been published.
 We received no response from study authors when we contacted them through their website at www.labogilbert.com/.